TomasAnderson/ra_ay1718sem2/readme.md

 ## File hierachy

-- lib: shape files used to mapping from latitude/longtitude to planning area
+- `lib/`: shape files used to mapping from latitude/longtitude to planning area
-- notebook: jupyter notebook for data visualisation and illustration of driver pattern
+- `notebook`: jupyter notebook for data visualisation and illustration of driver pattern
-- src: source code for two tasks
+- `src`: source code for two tasks
   - driver pattern analysis
   - supply estimation
+- `document` some useful mappings such as postal2zone and weather

 ## Supply Estimation